calarchivists/sca-handbook/03_Committees/03-05_development.md

 5. Encourages members, especially those in corporate settings, to pursue matching fund donations from their employers.
 6. Encourages members to designate SCA as a legatee, through a deferred-giving program.
 7. Coordinates its activities and endeavors with other committees, as appropriate.
+8. Chairs serve as members of the Program, Local Arrangements, Education and Awards Committees to facilitate planning coordination for the Annual General Meeting.

 ***